NinnessOtu/writeups/SECDOJO/Temple.md

 ![Untitled](./pictures/18.png)

-As we examine the files, we come across an intriguing one named "**PowerUp.ps1**."
-This file serves as a tool designed to facilitate quick checks for potential privilege escalation opportunities on a Windows machine.
+We find an interesting file named "**PowerUp.ps1**."
+This file is a tool used to quickly check for potential privilege escalation opportunities on a Windows machine.
 It's plausible that this script was downloaded from the C2 server at **192.168.11.18**.

-To comprehend the script's behavior, we will refer to the provided [cheat sheet](https://blog.certcube.com/powerup-cheatsheet/).
-There are essential phases involved in executing the script that will help us detect its actions:
+To understand the script's behavior, we’ll refer to the provided [cheat sheet](https://blog.certcube.com/powerup-cheatsheet/).
+This will help us identify the key phases of the script’s execution and detect its actions :

 1. Importing the "**PowerUp.ps1**" module.
 2. Running all the checks included in the module using the command **Invoke-AllChecks**.